 - 1 medium zucchini (around 2/3 cups) , sliced into halves or quarters

-- 1/4 cup canned or cooked red kidney beans , drained and rinsed (leave out for paleo & low carb)
+- 1/4 cup canned or cooked red kidney beans , drained and rinsed (leave out for paleo, Whole30 & low carb)

-- 1/4 cup canned or cooked cannellini beans, chickpeas OR great northern beans , drained and rinsed (leave out for paleo & low carb)
+- 1/4 cup canned or cooked cannellini beans, chickpeas OR great northern beans , drained and rinsed (leave out for paleo, Whole30 & low carb)

 - water - add only as much as needed to cover vegetables

-- 1/4 cup dried small shell pasta , (use gluten free if necessary)(leave out for paleo & low carb and add chopped cauliflower & green beans instead))
+- 1/4 cup dried gluten-free small shell pasta , (use Jovial grain-free elbow pasta or Konjac / Shirataki Macaroni for paleo / keto or leave out for Whole30 & low carb and add chopped cauliflower & green beans instead))